TownLake/blog-samrhea-legacy/content/posts/2023/2023-02-19-under-attack-dns-filter/index.md

 This type of DNS filtering provides a lightweight method to block attacks on the Internet.
 Individual devices, home routers, corporate networks, and entire Internet Service Providers (ISPs) can be configured to send DNS queries to a protective resolver in just a few minutes.
 You don't need additional certificates or hardware.
 Instead, security teams or individual administrators can begin logging and filtering all DNS queries by changing their DNS resolver settings.

-In the case of Cloudflare, they also benefit from the performance boost from using the world's fastest DNS resolver.
+In the case of Cloudflare, end users also benefit from the performance boost from using the world's fastest DNS resolver.
 I'm going to skip over how to configure devices or networks to use Cloudflare Gateway in this tutotorial - check out the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/) to walk through how to set this up.

 Instead, I am going to focus on creating a particular type of rule.
 Most outbound filtering deployments follow a "negative security model" concept.
 They allow all traffic, in this case DNS queries, unless the query matches something configured to be blocked.
 This kind of setup can be helpful for filtering dangerous traffic with lower risk of false positives.